Ruoyu-Wang108/my-site-ruoyu/content/zh/post/dove/index.md

 ### Problem Statement

-To better fit in the highly intensive competitive market, follow the sustainability trends, and enhance Dove’s reputation in corporate social responsibility, I recommend Dove to introduce a new eco-friendly product series in body care and baby care.
+To better fit in the intensively competitive market, follow the sustainability trends, and enhance Dove’s reputation in corporate social responsibility, I recommend Dove to introduce a new eco-friendly product series in body care and baby care.
 Commodities will adopt organic oat milk as one of the main ingredients with recycled paper packaging in milk carton shape.
 Customers may be willing to pay more for innovative and environmental friendly goods.
 Still, it will require time and money to earn necessary certificates and modify normal boxes into shower-friendly containers.

 ### Background